-The Cinegy Title Studio interface consists of the following panels:
+The Cinegy Title Studio interface is shown below:

 Title_Studio_interface